Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction: Single Particle Electronic Structure

 We begin with the Bistritzer-Macdonald (BM) model discussed above

 with

 The vectors $\bq_i$ are $\bq_1 = k_\theta(0,-1)$ and $\bq_{2,3} =k_\theta(\pm \sqrt{3}/2,1/2)$ and $\phi = 2\pi/3$.

 For the following discussion we choose units where $v = k_\theta = 1$.
-We will also find it useful to choose the origin of the moir\'{e} BZ to be the $K$ point to simplify some later expressions, even though the most symmetric choice is the $\Gamma$ point.
+We will also find it useful to choose the origin of the Moir\'{e} BZ to be the $K$ point to simplify some later expressions, even though the most symmetric choice is the $\Gamma$ point.

-A very useful appproximation to the above Hamiltonian is to set $\kappa = 0$, such that tunnelling only occurs in AB regions.
+A very useful approximation to the above Hamiltonian is to set $\kappa = 0$, such that tunneling only occurs in AB regions.
 Realistically we expect $\kappa \approx 0.7 < 1$ due to relaxation effects.
 While decreasing it all the way to zero is a drastic approximation, we will find it useful to do so at first and then examine the effects of going back to a realistic value of $\kappa$ later in these notes.
 The model with $\kappa = 0$ is known as the chiral model because it has the chiral symmetry $\sigma_z H \sigma_z = -H $.
 That is, given an eigenstate $|\Psi\rangle $ of $H$ with energy $E$, one can generate an eigensate $\sigma_z |\Psi\rangle$, an eigenstate with energy $-E$.
 Further, zero energy eigenstates can be chosen to be eigenstates of $\sigma_z$, i.e. they are sublattice polarized.
 Below, we will show the existence of special (magic) angles where the entire band is at zero energy.
 As a consequence we can define a sublattice polarized basis for these eigenstates.
-What is less obvious is that these sublattice polarized bands also carry Chern number of one \cite{Tarnopolsky,KIVCpaper}, and in fact share many similarities, in ways that will be made precise below, with the LLL\cite{Ledwith}.
+What is less obvious is that these sublattice polarized bands each have a Chern number $\pm1$ \cite{Tarnopolsky,KIVCpaper}, and in fact share many similarities, in ways that will be made precise below, with the LLL \cite{Ledwith}.

-The chiral symmmetry is especially useful at the magic angle; here we obtain \emph{exactly} flat bands at zero energy that are eigenstates of $\sigma_z$.
+The chiral symmetry is especially useful at the magic angle; here we obtain \emph{exactly} flat bands at zero energy that are eigenstates of $\sigma_z$.
 Since we are interested in zero modes that are eigenstates of $\sigma_z$, we rewrite the Hamiltonian by exchanging the second and third columns after which $\sigma_z = \diag(1,1,-1,-1)$ and

-with $\alpha = w_1 = w_1/vk_\theta$.
+with $\alpha = w_1/vk_\theta$.
 Because $\{ H ,\sigma_z \} = 0$, zero energy solutions may be chosen to be eigenstates of $\sigma_z$.
-We therefore search for solutions to the equation $D \psi_\bk(\br) = 0$ for each moir\'{e} Bloch momentum $\bk$.
+We therefore search for solutions to the equation $D \psi_\bk(\br) = 0$ for each Moir\'{e} Bloch momentum $\bk$.
 The solutions when $\sigma_z = -1$ can be obtained using $C_2 \T$ symmetry: $\chi_\bk(\br) = \psi_{\bk}^*(-\br)$.